Hall algebras and quantum symmetric pairs II: reflection functors: Introduction

-We emphasize that Theorems~{\bf C} and {\bf D} on braid group actions are expected to hold for $\tUi$ and $\Ui$ of Kac-Moody type associated to acyclic $\imath$quivers (see Conjecture~\ref{conj:braidKM}).
+We emphasize that Theorem~{\bf C} on braid group actions is expected to hold for $\tUi$ and $\Ui$ of Kac-Moody type associated to acyclic $\imath$quivers (see Conjecture~\ref{conj:braidKM}).
 Indeed, the same arguments in this paper already work for various simply-laced acyclic $\imath$quivers (including most affine ADE types).

-We formulate a notion of $\imath$-admissible sequences associated to Dynkin $\imath$quiver $(Q, \btau)$, generalizing the $(+)$-admissible sequences associated to reduced expressions of elements in a Weyl group $W$; cf., e.g., \cite[\S1.4]{DDPW}.
-(In case when $\btau=\Id$, $\imath$-admissible sequences are just $(+)$-admissible sequences.)
+We define (see Definition~\ref{def:admissible}) a notion of $\imath$-admissible sequences associated to Dynkin $\imath$quiver $(Q, \btau)$, generalizing the $(+)$-admissible sequences associated to reduced expressions of elements in a Weyl group $W$; cf., e.g., \cite{DDPW}.
+In case when $\btau=\Id$, $\imath$-admissible sequences are just $(+)$-admissible sequences.
+Note that the Weyl groups $W$ and $W_\btau$ share the same longest element $w_0$, and we denote by $N_{\imath}$ the length of $w_0$ in $W_\btau$.